Emulga/maintenance/emulga-resize/ReadMe.md

 ## End users (you reading this)

-SSH into recalbox and type the following to install the script - (**This is all on one line so be careful with the copy and paste!**):
+SSH into recalbox and copy /paste the following to install

+(**This is all on one line so be careful with the copy and paste!**):

 `wget -O - "https://raw.githubusercontent.com/Emulga/maintenance/master/emulga-resize/eresize-install.sh" | bash`